meltano/meltano/docs/src/_contribute/cli.md

 ## CLI Design Guidelines

 The `meltano` CLI is the primary interface for interacting with Meltano.
-It's often the first introduction to meltano that a users when browsing the docs or experimenting with the CLI.
+It's often the first introduction to meltano that a users experiences when browsing the docs or experimenting with the CLI.
 As such, we aim to provide a clear and consistent interface that is easy to use.
 This guide aims to codify the design guidelines for the CLI so that contributors can easily update or extend the CLI with new features, commands, options, and enhancements.

-This document is somewhat aspirational, and portions of the CLI may violate the design and style guidelines, but we aim to update the CLI overtime to ensure that it is as consistent as possible.
+This document is somewhat aspirational and a work in progress.
+Portions of the CLI may violate the design and style guidelines, but we aim to update the CLI overtime to ensure that it is as consistent as possible.

 ### Consistent definition of Groups, Commands, Sub-commands, Arguments, and Options